-Upon hire, one of TotalMed Staffing's Recruiters must inform new hires of all the competencies that must be met.
+Upon hire, one of TotalMed Staffing's Recruiters or Credentialing Specialists must inform new hires of all the competencies that must be met.
 For the initial assessment, the competency self-assessments will serve as the baseline assessment.
-Review and education for errors on any competency exams, pharmacology exams and additional examinations will also serve as areas of improvement.
+Review and education for errors on any competency exams and additional examinations will also serve as areas of improvement.